 Contestant must remain after their appearance judging and participate in the fashion revue practice session.

 Construction Judging

 Contestant does not need to be present for Construction Judging.
-They must check in their garment(s)/project(s) with the superintendent.
+They must check in their garment/project with the superintendent.
 Garment must be labeled with the following information:

 - Name

 - Age

 - Category (Novice or Junior)

 - County

 - Project

 - Class